$\pi^0$ and $\eta$ meson exchange interactions in the coherent $\eta$ meson production in the nucleus: Results and Discussions

 where the nucleon potential energy is taken as $ V_{ON} ({\bf r}) = -50 \varrho ({\bf r}) / \varrho (0) $ MeV \cite{oset}.

 The factor $ \varrho ({\bf r}) $, appearing in Eqs.~(\ref{tmx1}), (\ref {opts}) and (\ref {opet}), represents the spatial density distribution of the nucleus.
-The form of $ \varrho ({\bf r}) $ for $^{14}$C nucleus, as extracted from the electron scattering data \cite{andt}, is given by
+The form of $ \varrho ({\bf r}) $ for $^{14}$C nucleus (a scalar-isovector nucleus), as extracted from the electron scattering data \cite{andt}, is given by

 This density distribution is normalized to the mass number of the nucleus.